babarrett/g80-9009/breakoutbox-decoded.md

     connectors.
 Therefore, the ONLY KNOWN use for the host connector for our application is 12V power (and ground) to the kbd.

-    There are a total of 6 pins of unknown functions that are still to be determined.
-Interestingly, they come in pairs, on adjacent pins.
+    There are a total of 5 pins of unknown functions that are still to be determined.
+Interestingly, 4 come in 2 pairs, on adjacent pins.
 ```

 ### AK125-Desk-PC-Workstation